Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

 -   Named Entity Recognizer support

     You can get tokens and tags from a sentence, the type of return is [NamedEntityRecognitionResult](#nechunk).
 This method breaks up the sentence into words and punctuation with tags attributes.

--   Lemmatizing support

-    You can get the actual word from a word, the type of return is [LemmatizeResult](#lemmatize).
-This method is used to get the actual word from a word.

 -   Language Detect support